probmods/probmods2/chapters/bayesian-data-analysis.md

 ## Posterior prediction and model checking

 The posterior predictive distribution describes what data you should expect to see, given the model you've assumed and the data you've collected so far.
-If the model is able to desribe the data you've collected, then the model shouldn't be surprised if you got the same data by running the experiment again.
+If the model is able to describe the data you've collected, then the model shouldn't be surprised if you got the same data by running the experiment again.
 That is, the most likely data for your model after observing your data should be the data you observed.
 It is natural then to use the posterior predictive distribution to examine the descriptive adequacy of a model.
 If these predictions do not match the data *already seen* (i.e., the data used to arrive at the posterior distribution over parameters), the model is descriptively inadequate.

 A common way to check whether the posterior predictive matches the data, imaginatively called a *posterior predictive check*, is to plot some statistics of your data vs the expectation of these statistics according to the predictive.
-Ket's do this for the number of votes in each age group:
+Let's do this for the number of votes in each age group:

 ~~~~
 var data = [{age: 20, n:20, k:1},